alpha-davidson/TensorBNN/README.md

 Once the network has trained, which may take a while, the saved networks can be loaded and then used to make predictions using the following code:

 ```
-import os

-from BNN_functions import normalizeData, loadNetworks, predict
+from TensorBNN.predictor import predictor

-numNetworks, numMatrices, matrices=loadNetworks(filePath)
+network = predictor(filePath)

-initialResults = predict(inputData, numNetworks, numMatrices, matrices)
+initialResults = network.predict(inputData, dtype)
 ```

-The variable filePath is the directory from which the networks are being loaded, and inputData is the data for which predictions should be made.
+The variable filePath is the directory from which the networks are being loaded, inputData is the normalized data for which predictions should be made, and dtype is the data type to be used for predictions.
+The variable initialResults will be a list of numpy arrays, each numpy array corresponding to the predcitions from a single network in the BNN.